pettersand/builder/devlog.md

+## 20/01-24

+Day was spent practicing and reading up ahead of an interview.
+Will likely be relatively inactive here for the next couple of days.

 ## 19/01-24

 Circular dependencies is becoming an issue between the mainStore and the subStores.
 Spent the day trying to figure out the best solution to this.